CODE OF STUDENT CONDUCT AND SOCIAL RESPONSIBILITY

 Students who damage or steal school property or the property of others, regardless of intent (e.g. prank), may be suspended and expected to pay for replacement or repairs.
 Deliberate vandalism of school property, including graffiti, may result in suspension.
 Anyone who accidentally damages something or witnesses damage around the school should inform the office or a staff member immediately.

-Possession, Use, Sale, or Purchase of Any Type of Fireworks
+Possession, Use, Sale, or Purchase of Any Type of Fireworks or Firecrackers

 Causing a False Emergency Alarm